JCON3DEV/image-upload-api/README.md

 An api to handle requests from the UI and manage image storage in the psql database.
 Part of an app that allows drag and drop images or browsed files to be added to a database hosted by aws.

-The image upload app was built with Node.js Express, AWS and React uses.
+The image upload app was built with Node.js Express, AWS and React uses PSQL and Sequelize ORM.

 ## Video demo of api in progress;